ionic-team/ionic-stencil-hn-app/README.md

 # Ionic-Stencil HN app

-Stencil is a compiler for building fast web apps using Web Components.
+[Stencil](https://github.com/ionic-team/stencil) is a compiler for building fast web apps and components using Web Components.

 Stencil combines the best concepts of the most popular frontend frameworks into a compile-time rather than run-time tool.
 Stencil takes TypeScript, JSX, a tiny virtual DOM layer, efficient one-way data binding, an asynchronous rendering pipeline (similar to React Fiber), and lazy-loading out of the box, and generates 100% standards-based Web Components that run in any browser supporting the Custom Elements v1 spec.